lltfm/openness/works/saltem_hoc/openness_gpt-notable_mandalas.md

 # Notable mandalas made by Openness GPT
-A collection of notable mandalas from Openness GPT that capture the essence of Openness.
+A collection of notable mandalas created by Openness GPT in response to questions

 > Note: click on the mandala to view full resolution image